cipher387/osint_stuff_tool_collection/README.md

 <a name="domainiplinks"></a>
 <h1>Domain/IP/Links</h1>

-<a name="websiteanalyze"></a>
+<a name="dorks"></a>
-<h3>Website analyze</h3>
+<h3>Dorks/Pentest/Vulnerabilities</h3>
 </br><a href='https://abhijithb200.github.io/investigator/'>Investigator Recon Tool</a> — web based handy-#recon tool that uses different #GoogleDorking techniques and some open sources service to find juicy information about target websites.
 It helps you quickly check and gather information about the target domain name.
+</br><a href="https://github.com/Zarcolio/sitedorks">Site Dorks</a>
+</br><a href='https://addons.mozilla.org/ru/firefox/addon/google-dork-builder/'>Google (universal) Dork Builder</a> — Quick create queries with advanced search operator for Google, Bing, Yandex etc. Copy dorks from Google Hacking Database.
+Save dorks in your own database
+</br><a href='https://github.com/rlyonheart/0xdork'>0xdork</a> — Very light and simple #Python tool for Google Dorking
+</br><a href='https://snyk.io/test/website-scanner/'>Snyk.io</a> — Website Vulnerabilities Scanner
+</br><a href='https://dorks.faisalahmed.me'>dorks.faisalahmed.me</a> — online constructor of google dorks for searching "sensitive" wesite pages
+</br><a href='https://github.com/IvanGlinkin/Fast-Google-Dorks-Scan'>Fast Google Dorks Scan</a> — Search the website for vulnerable pages and files with sensitive information using 45 types of Google Dorks.
+</br><a href='http://ixss.warsong.pw/xssor/'>ixss.warsong.pw</a> — very old service for making XSS (Cross Site Scripting) faster and easier
+</br><a href="https://github.com/six2dez/reconftw">ReconFTW</a> — tool designed to perform automated recon on a target domain by running the best set of tools to perform scanning and finding out vulnerabilities

+<a name="scrapers"></a>
+<h3>Searchers, scrapers, extractors, parsers</h3>
 </br><a href="https://chrome.google.com/webstore/detail/find%2B-regex-find-in-page/fddffkdncgkkdjobemgbpojjeffmmofb/related">find+ | Regex Find-in-Page Tool</a> — extension for Chrome that helps you quickly find pieces of text on a web page that match a certain regular expression
-</br><a href='https://chrome.google.com/webstore/detail/core-serp-vitals/oipmhlkineglclpndlecjmbleapbcilf/related'>Core SERP Vitals</a> — adds a bit of information from CrUX API to the standard Google search results
-</br><a href='https://chrome.google.com/webstore/detail/whatruns/cmkdbmfndkfgebldhnkbfhlneefdaaip/related'>WhatRuns</a> — extension, which discover what runs a website: frameworks, Analytics Tools, Wordpress Plugins, Fonts.
-</br><a href='https://bgpview.io/'>BGPView</a> — web-browsing tool and an API that lets you gather information about the current state and structure of the internet, including ASNs, IP addresses, IXs, BGP Downstream & Upstream Peers, and much more
 </br><a href="https://chrome.google.com/webstore/detail/chrome-regex-search/bpelaihoicobbkgmhcbikncnpacdbknn">Google Chrome webpage Regexp search</a>
 </br><a href='https://chrome.google.com/webstore/detail/regex-checker/gkcnkoebkkppbapcjifgokmpcflfhbde'>Regex Checker</a> — Search and highlight (in webpage): Emails, Phone numbers, Dates, Prices, Addresses
+</br><a href='https://chrome.google.com/webstore/detail/moartls-analyzer/ldfbacdbackkjhclmhnjabngnppnkagh/related'>moarTLS Analyzer</a> — addon which check all links on the webpage and show list of non-secure links
+</br><a href='https://www.scraperapi.com/?utm_source=google&utm_medium=cpc&utm_campaign=s_proxies_for_scraping_europe&utm_term=scrape%20api&gclid=Cj0KCQjw1dGJBhD4ARIsANb6OdnurtUihUJqiJpUAtwoPqsJ1X8lSio9etK9Mgcg-fb7qp23xUF2ZscaAqcvEALw_wcB'>Scrape API</a> — Proxy API for Web Scraping
+</br><a href='http://try.jsoup.org'>Try.jsoup.org</a> — online version of HTML pasrer http://github.com/jhy/jsoup

+<a name="redirect"></a>
+<h3>Redirect lookup</h3>
 </br><a href="https://redirectdetective.com/">Redirect Detective</a> — tool that allows you to do a full trace of a URL Redirect
 </br><a href="https://wheregoes.com/">Wheregoes.com</a> — tool that allows you to do a full trace of a URL Redirect
 </br><a href="https://www.spyoffers.com/">Spyoffers.com</a> — tool that allows you to do a full trace of a URL Redirect

+<a name="cookies"></a>
+<h3>Cookies analyze</h3>
 </br><a href="https://www.cookiemetrix.com/">Determines if website is not comply with EU Cookie Law and gives you insight about cookies installed from website before the visitors consent</a>
 </br><a href="https://2gdpr.com/">Audits website cookies, online tracking and HTTPS usage for GDPR compliance</a>
+</br><a href="https://www.webemailextractor.com/">Webemailextractor.com</a> — extract email's and phone numbers from the website or list of website
+</br><a href="https://www.cookieserve.com/">cookieserve.com</a> — detailed website cookie analyze

+<a name="websitemetadata"></a>
+<h3>Website's files metadata analyze</h3>
+</br><a href="https://github.com/laramies/metagoofil">Metagoofil</a> — finds pdf/xlsx/docx files and other documents on the site/server, analyzes their metadata, and outputs a list of found user names and email addresses
+</br><a href='https://github.com/loseys/Goblyn'>Goblyn</a> — tool focused to enumeration and capture of website files metadata.
+It will search for active directories in the website and so enumerate the files, if it find some file it will get the metadata of file

+<a name="backlinks"></a>
+<h3>Backlinks analyze</h3>
+</br><a href="https://www.link-assistant.com/seo-spyglass/free-backlink-checker-tool.html">SEO Spyglass Backlink checker</a>
+</br><a href='https://app.neilpatel.com/en/seo_analyzer/backlinks'>Neilpatel backlinks analyzer</a> — find out how many sites are linking to a certain web page

+<a name="websiteanalyze"></a>
+<h3>Website analyze</h3>
+</br><a href='https://lookyloo.circl.lu/'>Lookyloo</a> — Webapp allowing to scrape a website and then displays a tree of domains calling each other (redirects, frames, javascript, css, fonts, images etc)
+</br><a href='https://chrome.google.com/webstore/detail/core-serp-vitals/oipmhlkineglclpndlecjmbleapbcilf/related'>Core SERP Vitals</a> — adds a bit of information from CrUX API to the standard Google search results
+</br><a href='https://bgpview.io/'>BGPView</a> — web-browsing tool and an API that lets you gather information about the current state and structure of the internet, including ASNs, IP addresses, IXs, BGP Downstream & Upstream Peers, and much more
 </br><a href="https://tosdr.org/">Terms of Service Didn't Read</a> — find out what interesting privacy and confidentiality clauses are in the license agreements of popular websites and apps
 </br><a href='https://analyzeid.com'>analyzeid.com</a> — find websites with the same owner by domain name.
 Checking for email, Facebook App ID and nameserver matches
-</br><a href='https://chrome.google.com/webstore/detail/moartls-analyzer/ldfbacdbackkjhclmhnjabngnppnkagh/related'>moarTLS Analyzer</a> — addon which check all links on the webpage and show list of non-secure links.
 </br><a href='https://mmhdan.herokuapp.com'>MMHDAN</a> — Calculate a fingerprint of a website (HTML, Favicon, Certificate in SHA1, SHA256, MD5, MMH3) and create the quick links to search it in IOT search engines
-</br><a href='https://chrome.google.com/webstore/detail/hypestat-analyzer-plugin/fmebbkhpaallipfibkfnajnlimgaoefp/related'>HypeStat Analyzer Plugin</a> — Shows estimate daily website traffic, Alexa rank, average visit duration and used techhologies.
 </br><a href='https://github.com/pyhackertarget/hackertarget'>Hackertarget</a> — 14 tools for gathering information about domain using Hackerarget API (http://hackertarget.com)
 </br><a href="https://github.com/Josue87/AnalyticsRelationships">AnalyticsRelationships</a> — command line #tool for to search for links between domains by Google Analytics ID
-</br><a href="https://www.webemailextractor.com/">Webemailextractor.com</a> — extract email's and phone numbers from the website or list of website
-</br><a href="https://www.cookieserve.com/">cookieserve.com</a> — detailed website cookie analyze

-</br><a href="https://github.com/laramies/metagoofil">Metagoofil</a> — finds pdf/xlsx/docx files and other documents on the site/server, analyzes their metadata, and outputs a list of found user names and email addresses
-</br><a href='https://github.com/loseys/Goblyn'>Goblyn</a> — tool focused to enumeration and capture of website files metadata.
-It will search for active directories in the website and so enumerate the files, if it find some file it will get the metadata of file
-</br><a href='https://www.scraperapi.com/?utm_source=google&utm_medium=cpc&utm_campaign=s_proxies_for_scraping_europe&utm_term=scrape%20api&gclid=Cj0KCQjw1dGJBhD4ARIsANb6OdnurtUihUJqiJpUAtwoPqsJ1X8lSio9etK9Mgcg-fb7qp23xUF2ZscaAqcvEALw_wcB'>Scrape API</a> — Proxy API for Web Scraping

 </br><a href="https://github.com/enemy-submarine/pidrila">Pidrila</a> — Python Interactive Deepweb-oriented Rapid Intelligent Link Analyzer
-</br><a href='https://snyk.io/test/website-scanner/'>Snyk.io</a> — Website Vulnerabilities Scanner
-</br><a href="https://www.link-assistant.com/seo-spyglass/free-backlink-checker-tool.html">SEO Spyglass Backlink checker</a>
-</br><a href='https://app.neilpatel.com/en/seo_analyzer/backlinks'>Neilpatel backlinks analyzer</a> — find out how many sites are linking to a certain web page

-</br><a href="https://github.com/Zarcolio/sitedorks">Site Dorks</a>
-</br><a href='https://addons.mozilla.org/ru/firefox/addon/google-dork-builder/'>Google (universal) Dork Builder</a> — Quick create queries with advanced search operator for Google, Bing, Yandex etc. Copy dorks from Google Hacking Database.
-Save dorks in your own database
-</br><a href='https://github.com/rlyonheart/0xdork'>0xdork</a> — Very light and simple #Python tool for Google Dorking

-</br><a href="https://github.com/Cillian-Collins/dirscraper">Dirscraper</a> — OSINT scanning tool which discovers and maps directories found in javascript files hosted on a website
-</br><a href='http://try.jsoup.org'>Try.jsoup.org</a> — online version of HTML pasrer http://github.com/jhy/jsoup
 </br><a href='https://osint.sh/adsense/'>Adsense Identiicator Finder</a> — this service finds other sites belonging to the same owner or company by Google Adsense ID